Get Base Rotation and Base Offset in Meters

 The base offset is the translational difference between the current position of the headset and the most recent base position set using

 Set Base Rotation and Base Offset in Meters.
 It is a vector that translates the headset position into the (0,0,0) point in meters.
 The axes of the vector are the same as for Unreal: X is forward, Y is right, and Z is up.
+When the user recenters the headset from the original center of the tracking space, the base offset is the delta from the center of the tracking space to the new center of the game space (or “world space”).

-Similarly, the base rotation offset is the rotational difference between the current rotation of the headset and the most recent base rotation set using
+Out Rotation) is the rotational difference between the current rotation of the headset and the most recent base rotation set using

 Set Base Rotation and Base Offset in Meters.
 It is an